c-toolbox/C-Play/docs/index.md

 1. [Build from code](build)

 ## Launcher
-To launch application on master+nodes, we use an own developed application called [C-Troll](https://github.com/c-toolbox/C-Troll).
+To launch the application on master+nodes, we use our own application called [C-Troll](https://github.com/c-toolbox/C-Troll).

 ## Backend
 C-Play is an open source cluster video player, based on these open source projects: